Management of Risk (M_o_R) Courses

 Even more useful, particularly for newcomers to the risk management arena, is our special M_o_R and Risk Management Starter Kit.

-You can book to attend accredited Management of Risk Practitioner qualification training courses.
+If you require a more structured learning approach, you can book to attend accredited Management of Risk Practitioner qualification training courses.